Wordsongs.com

 ~ Stage Production ~

-Here are just a few of the shows Steven worked on during his stage production career:
+As stated earlier, Steven is retired from a 27 year career in live theatre & television production in Hollywood, California.
+Here are just a few of the shows he worked on during his stage production career:

-Here are just a few of the shows Steven worked on during his stage production career:
+As stated earlier, Steven is retired from a 27 year career in live theatre & television production in Hollywood, California.
+Here are just a few of the shows he worked on during his stage production career:

 Live Theatre Productions —